 A place one can listen to the rice grow.
-Landlocked and central, not just to South East Asia but in spirit of place.
-Laos boarders Yunnan in the north, Vietnam to the east, Cambodia to the south, and Thailand and Myanmar to the west; it touches all and has the mighty Mekong as its main thoroughfare.
-It is a place that seems to squeeze past many as a place to add on to a trip to one of its neighbours, but it should be thought of as the destination.
-It is a place we look at when we pull out the maps and still have misty unknowns we are curious to explore.
+Landlocked and central, physically and spiritually.
+Laos boarders Yunnan to the north, Vietnam to the east, Cambodia to the south, and Thailand and Myanmar to the west; it touches all and has the mighty Mekong as its main artery.
+Laos for the hurried traveller is all too often clipped on as an addendum to a trip elsewhere, but it’s best approached as the destination itself.
+We challenge you not to form a deep emotional connection to this country.

 In A Nutshell

 Since Laos has not yet hit the mainstream tourist circuit, you get a truly authentic experience that feels like stepping back in time.
 Sure, there may be a few extra bumps on the road, and you may not have the best wifi signal by the pool.
 And because of the lack of infrastructure, most travellers visit only Luang Prabang.
 But that's not a bad thing, trust us.
 Luang Prabang is a sleepy paradise of meandering monks, picture perfect temples and a pace that makes you want to leave your watch on the nightstand permanently.[break]
 See waterfalls, ride elephants, visit a monastery, take a boat ride up the Mekong or browse hilltribe textiles in the incredible night market.
 You won’t be disappointed.
 If you have extra time to spend, there are other fantastic places to visit, such as colonial Vientiane, the almost untravelled southern lakes region (which has some interesting river cruises and remote lodges) and of course the famous slow boat up the Mekong into northern Thailand.